why-try313/godotJS-CSS/README.md

 <hr>

-# GD4 support in progress
+# GD4 (GDScript, no JS) support in progress
-In order to detch the project from GodotJsvascript, a [GD4 translation](https://github.com/why-try313/godotJS-CSS/issues/1) is in progress.<br>
+In order to detch the project from Godot JavaScript, a [GD4 translation](https://github.com/why-try313/godotJS-CSS/issues/1) is in progress.<br>
 Current [JS features](https://why-try313.github.io/godotJS-CSS/) will be supported and new features like in-editor CSS editing will be added.<br>
 Make sur to watch this repo if you're interested, the project <b>will probably be renamed/moved</b> to a better suiting name.